capnkenny/nrt_vcpkg/README.md

 # Vcpkg

-**PLEASE NOTE - THIS IS A BROKEN FORK FROM [https://github.com/microsoft/vcpkg] - if you want the full tool, please go there and check it out!
+**PLEASE NOTE - This is a broken fork from (Microsoft)[https://github.com/microsoft/vcpkg] - if you want the full tool, please go there and check it out!

 ## Overview
 Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
 This tool and ecosystem are constantly evolving; your involvement is vital to its success!